abusaadah/WeSNet_2019/README.md

 2. Tensorflow 1.15 or higher

 # Datasets
 The datasets are contained in the file: "data_generation.py".
 Training and Test datasets are generated stochastically from normal distributions.
-For the transmitted symbols, BPSK and QPSK or QAM modulations are used as (see details in the paper).
+For the transmitted symbols, BPSK and QPSK or QAM modulations are used (see details in the paper).

 # Training and Testing